Buying a house in The Netherlands?

 What the civil law notary takes care of:

-• He draws up the mortgage deed.
+• Drawing up the mortgage deed.

 Costs: